awsdocs/aws-kms-developer-guide/doc_source/editing-keys.md

 ### PutKeyPolicy: Change the key policy for a CMK<a name="editing-keys-edit-key-policy"></a>

-The [PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html) operation changes the key policy of the CMK to the policy that you specify\.
+The [PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html) operation changes the key policy of a customer managed CMK to the policy that you specify\.
 The policy includes permissions for administrators, users, and roles\.
 For a detailed example, see [PutKeyPolicy Examples](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html#API_PutKeyPolicy_Examples)\.

 ### Enable and disable key rotation<a name="editing-keys-enable-key-rotation"></a>

-The [EnableKeyRotation](https://docs.aws.amazon.com/kms/latest/APIReference/API_EnableKeyRotation.html) operation enables [automatic rotation](rotate-keys.md) of the cryptographic material in a symmetric CMK\.
+The [EnableKeyRotation](https://docs.aws.amazon.com/kms/latest/APIReference/API_EnableKeyRotation.html) operation enables [automatic rotation](rotate-keys.md) of the cryptographic material in a symmetric customer managed CMK\.
 The [DisableKeyRotation](https://docs.aws.amazon.com/kms/latest/APIReference/API_DisableKeyRotation.html) operation disables it\.
 The [GetKeyRotationStatus](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyRotationStatus.html) operation returns a Boolean value that tells you whether automatic key rotation is enabled \(**true**\) or disabled \(**false**\)\.

 For an example, see [Rotating customer master keys](rotate-keys.md)\.

+### Add, edit, and delete tags<a name="editing-keys-tag-key"></a>

+To add or edit the tag on a customer managed CMK, use the [TagResource](https://docs.aws.amazon.com/kms/latest/APIReference/API_TagResource.html) operation\.
+To add a tag, specify a new tag key and a tag value\.
+To edit a tag, specify an existing tag key and a new tag value\.

+To view the tags on any CMK, use the [ListResourceTags](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListResourceTags.html) operation\.

+To delete a tag from a customer managed CMK, use the [UntagResource](https://docs.aws.amazon.com/kms/latest/APIReference/API_UntagResource.html) operation\.

+For more information about using tags in AWS KMS, see [Tagging keys](tagging-keys.md)\.